 Florence. – The last week of July was spent with so much walking I felt like I lost 5 kilos as I go…then again, it was also spent eating here and there that the kilos lost came back too soon!
 And where did our itchy feet took us, you might ask?
 Hubby and I went to five cities in a one-week stretch and drank history along with art, old architecture, cars, Vespas and heat in sunny, sophisticated, busy Italy.

 Among the cities we’ve seen, Florence – dubbed as the Athens of the Middle Ages impressed me the most.
 Being on the streets walked upon by the artists responsible for the Renaissance, I had a good feeling I might be able to write my own book while there (lol).
 Seeing the spots Robert Langdon and Sienna Brooks trailed made Inferno a much more tangible story for us both.

 I just love the empty streets, the cool breeze and that distinct scent that only those certain times of the day bring…no matter which city.
 The nostalgia, the cobblestones and the foggy horizon makes up for a perfect mood.

 Though we are walking buddies, hubby and I would spend some hours apart sightseeing by ourselves, taking photos of what we would see.
-I ended up exploring the streets leading to Il Duomo while hubby went over to the side of Ponte Vecchio.
+I ended up exploring the streets of Florence leading to Il Duomo while hubby went over to the side of Ponte Vecchio.
 And just like in any city, I did another thing I enjoy most: people-watching.
-Shooting scenes (and crowd), Florence’s old-world architecture and charm – here and there, it took me a full two hours.
+Shooting scenes (and crowd), Florence and its old-world architecture and charm – here and there, it took me a full two hours.